Volkswagen successfully defends itself against high GDPR fine and warnings

 Regional court collects high GDPR fine against Volkswagen

-In parallel proceedings before the Hanover Regional Court, VW appealed against a fine of €4.3 million imposed by the LfD.
-The fine was levied in particular because Volkswagen was alleged to have breached its transparency obligations towards its employees.
+In parallel proceedings before the Hanover Regional Court, VW took legal action against a Fine of the LfD in the amount of 4.3 million euros.
+The Fine was raised in particular because Volkswagen is alleged to have breached its transparency obligations towards its employees.

 "The Hanover Regional Court made it clear that, contrary to the LfD's argument, the disclosure of information in the context of the monitorship did not pose any significant risks for the employees concerned," reports VW's legal representative Tim Wybitul in a blog post on LinkedIn.